euribe98/GWC/Readme.md

 ## Purpose

-An example website with basic html, css and javascript syntax
+An example website with basic html, css and javascript syntax.
+Used to teach web development for my Girls Who Code club